 In the first two semesters mathematical, scientific and economic basics are taught.
 Starting in the third semester, students will deepen their knowledge in engineering and natural science subjects (technical basics, chemical-chemical use, biological basics) as well as in economic topics (economics and economic policy, circular economy, management).
 In the fifth semester, a focus can be set on the basis of optional modules.
 The interdisciplinary elective module in the sixth semester combines two departments in order to work on concrete problems in a structured and interdisciplinary way.
 The course concludes with a Bachelor’s thesis.

-- Subject Examination and Study Regulations (only in German)
+- Subject Examination and Study Regulations (German language)

 - Module Manual